 Tracy has been with Berkeley Rose since 2015, starting as the Games teacher, Afternoon Program teacher, and go-to substitute while she completed her teacher training.
-A graduate from the Bay Area Center for Teacher Training, she was the Steiner scholar which has allowed her to apprentice and observe in all the classes at our school and in other Waldorf schools in the area.
-All the children in the school know her.
-The rising first-graders at both campuses have a twinkle in their eye toward her when she passes.
-We are truly blessed to have her lead the class of 2025 over the rainbow bridge and into the grades.
+A graduate from the Bay Area Center for Teacher Training, she was the Steiner scholar which allowed her to apprentice and observe in all the classes at our school and in other Waldorf schools in the area.

 Class Three Teacher

 Evangeline has followed the growth of Berkeley Rose with fondness since the beginning.
 She first started with the school in its earliest home on Rose St., where she was an aftercare teacher while completing her training at the Bay Area Center for Waldorf Teacher Training.
 Evangeline is a Waldorf graduate herself, and has taught kindergarten and grades at established Waldorf schools from the East Coast to the West Coast.
 She is an accomplished concert musician, and will no doubt take this class’s deep interest in music to a whole new level!